ScreamingTaco/simple-game/README.md

 # simple-game

-NOTE: I will not have a lot of time to work on this until next summer, so don't expect major updates soon
+NOTE: this is from when I was first learning to program.
+It is not an example of good code.
+Do not try to learn from this.
+I keep this project for nostalgia, mostly.

 a small text-based game i made for learning purposes